JLuse/excercises-and-microprojects/README.md

-# A repo to hold various excercises and small development projects
+# A repo to hold various exercises and small development projects